-1.1.1 Logical Cryptographic Boundary
+2.2.2 Logical Cryptographic Boundary

-The executable for the BC-FJA Module is: bc-fips-1.0.1.jar (/system/framework/stripycastle.jar on the Android ports).
-This module is the only software component within the Logical Cryptographic Boundary and the only software component that carries out cryptographic functions covered by FIPS 140-2.
-Figure 1 shows the logical relationship of the cryptographic module to the other software and hardware components of the computer.
+The executable for VMware Java JCE (Java Cryptographic Extension) Module is: bc-fips-1.0.0.jar.
+This module is the only software component within the Logical Cryptographic Boundary and the only software component that carries out cryptographic functions covered by FIPS 140-2. shows the logical relationship of the cryptographic module to the other software and hardware components of the computer.
 The BC classes are executed on the Java Virtual Machine (JVM) using the classes of the Java Runtime Environment (JRE).
 The JVM is the interface to the computer's Operating System (OS) that is the interface to the various physical components of the computer.